-Then it was the turn of Georgia and Spain to confirm their presence in France, qualifying as Europe 1 and Europe respectively following top-two finishes in the combined standings for the Rugby Europe Championship in 2021 and 2022.
+Then it was the turn of Georgia and Romania to confirm their presence in France, qualifying as Europe 1 and Europe 2 respectively following top-two finishes in the combined standings for the Rugby Europe Championship in 2021 and 2022.

-Georgia have been ever-presents on the Rugby World Cup stage since their debut tournament in 2003, while Spain can now look forward to appearing at the sport’s marquee event for the first time since their one and only previous appearance in 1999.
+Georgia have been ever-presents on the Rugby World Cup stage since their debut tournament in 2003, while Romania return after missing out for the first time in 2019.

 How will the remaining qualifiers be decided?

-Qualification tournaments will continue throughout 2022 to decide the identity of the remaining four nations who will compete at RWC 2023.
+Qualification tournaments will continue throughout 2022 to decide the identity of the remaining four nations that will compete at RWC 2023.

 Since losing the Oceania 1 play-off to Samoa, Tonga have beaten the Cook Islands and will play the winner of the Asia Rugby Championship in July to decide who qualifies for RWC 2023 as Asia/Pacific 1.

 The USA, meanwhile, will have a second chance to reach a ninth Rugby World Cup when they play Chile – who ended Canada's ever-present record – in the Americas 2 play-off over two legs, again in July.